aws/aws-database-encryption-sdk-dynamodb/DynamoDbEncryption/README.md

 Common Makefile targets are:

 - `make verify` verifies the whole project.
-  - You can instead specify a single namespace to verify via: `make verify_namespace SMITHY_NAMESPACE=DynamoDbItemEncryptor`
+  - You can instead specify a single service to verify via: `make verify_service SERVICE=DynamoDbItemEncryptor`
-- `make build_java` transpiles, builds, and tests everything from scratch in Java
+- `make build_java` transpiles, builds, and tests everything from scratch in Java.
+  You will need to run this the first time you clone this repo, and any time you introduce changes that end up adding or removing dafny-generated files.
+  - The above command takes awhile to complete.
+    If you want to re-generate dafny code just specific to a service, or tests for a service, use the following:
+    `make transpile_implementation`
 - `make test_java` builds and tests the transpiled code in Java.

 ### Development Requirements